Local landscaper helps dying woman by cutting yards for free

 The woman is 23-year-old Haley Warner.
 Warner is dying of a heart condition.

-"Two years ago she had gotten sick and she had two open heart surgeries and she was lucky to survive that. here we are two years later and her aortic valve is separating from her heart.
+"Two years ago she had gotten sick and she had two open heart surgeries and she was lucky to survive that.
+Here we are two years later, and her aortic valve is separating from her heart.
 At this point there is nothing more that can be done for her," said Destiny Allen of Brent's Lawncare.

 So they wanted to help anyway they could and decided to use their business to raise money for her family.